AIMS-Ghana/python-course/_topic/02/hw.md

 {% endhighlight %}

 The `render_shapes.py` file imports those other files, so you will need to examine it to know what function names to use.

-Next, the file `render_curves.py` identifies several functions for you to implement, and once you do, it will produce a plot of those curves.
-Update the `curves.py` file with the relevant definitions.

-As you work through this homework, you should consider committing your incremental progress.